Cruising the Rhine River

-As the second-longest river in Central and Western Europe, the Rhine offer a bounty of varied itineraries and cruises – with cruise lines offering anywhere from a couple of days to two-week itineraries so you have options for relaxing long holidays or sweet, short rhine river cruises.
-Cruisers can pass thorough Switzerland, Germany and the Netherlands, and explore different regions.
-Most cruise lines sail the Rhine, from budget-friendly like A-Rosa, CroisiEurope and Fred Olsen River Cruises to premium lines like Viking, Tauck and AmaWaterways.
+As the second-longest river in Central and Western Europe, the Rhine offers a bounty of varied itineraries and cruises – with cruise lines offering anywhere from a couple of days to two-week itineraries so you have options for relaxing long holidays or sweet, short rhine river cruises.
+Cruisers can pass through Switzerland, Germany and the Netherlands, and explore different regions.
+Most cruise lines sail the Rhine, from budget-friendly like A-Rosa, CroisiEurope and Fred Olsen River Cruises to premium lines like Viking, Tauck and AmaWaterways, offering luxury rhine cruises.
 At the top end of the spectrum, Scenic and Uniworld also sail this impressive waterway.
 Whether an overnight Rhine river cruise or one of the best Rhine river day cruises, you'll have an amazing time sailing down this relaxing waterway.

 Chocolate, cheese, Alpine mountain ranges and rolling valleys straight out of the Sound of Music, Switzerland is a traveller’s dream and an amazing destination along the best rhine river cruises.
 It’s also a cultural and financial powerhouse, home to cities like Zurich, Geneva and Basel with their world-class museums and high quality of life.
-Cruise on the Rhine, ski in the Alps and enjoy indulgent cuisine like fondue, rösti and raclette.
+Relax on your Rhine river cruise, ski in the Alps and enjoy indulgent cuisine like fondue, rösti and raclette.

-European powerhouse Germany is a feast for history, scenery, food and culture lovers, home to world-class cosmopolitan cities like Berlin and Munich, renowned wine making regions and countless castles, palaces and medieval old towns.
+European powerhouse Germany is a feast for history, scenery, food and culture lovers, home to world-class cosmopolitan cities like Berlin and Munich, renowned winemaking regions and countless castles, palaces and medieval old towns.
 The Rhine sails right through Germany’s picturesque and traditional heartlands, with castles, chocolate box villages and vineyards, all to be seen on your next Rhine river cruise.

 Located in Northern Europe on the North Sea, the Netherlands is known around the world for its cultural capital Amsterdam, but also cities like Rotterdam and the Hague, all of which can be visited on the best Rhine river cruises.
 The country’s most-visited destination is the capital, home to leafy canals lined with gabled houses, a world-famous café scene and cultural attractions like the Anne Frank House and Van Gogh Museum.
-Venture into the verdant Dutch countryside flat landscapes of windmills, canals and tulip fields from your Rhine river cruise.
+Venture into the verdant Dutch countryside with flat landscapes of windmills, canals and tulip fields from your Rhine river cruise.

-Basel is Switzerland’s most multicultural city, sitting on the border with France and Germany and vibrant mix of the three nations.
-Basel is a popular stop on Rhine River cruises, a maze of beautiful churches, medieval squares and grand galleries and museums piled on the banks of the river itself.
+Basel is Switzerland’s most multicultural city, sitting on the border with France and Germany and is a vibrant mix of the three nations.
+Basel is a popular stop on the best Rhine River cruises, a maze of beautiful churches, medieval squares and grand galleries and museums piled on the banks of the river itself.
 The city is often considered the cultural capital of Switzerland, with amazing museums like the Kunstmuseum – the world’s first collection of art open to the public – and Switzerland’s oldest university.
 The medieval old town is a thing of beauty, centred around the Marktplatz with its 16th-century red-sandstone Town Hall and home to the 12th-century Gothic cathedral with the tomb of Erasmus.
 Remember to talk a stroll along the riverfront and across the Mittlere bridge when you stop on your next Rhine river cruise.